tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

         return os;
     }
 ```

-* Add the new reaction to the reaction building macros in
+5. Edit the reaction macros
-  `thermophysicalModels/specie/reaction/reactions` by making the following edits:
+    1. Go to `thermophysicalModels/specie/reaction/reactions`
-  * Open `makeChemkinReactions.C` and make the following edits:
+    2. Open `makeChemkinReactions.C` and make the following edits:
-    * Add `#include "TsangHerronFallOffFunction.H"` after the line with the
+        1. Add `#include "TsangHerronFallOffFunction.H"` after the line with the
            Troe function
-    * Add the following around line 80 (copy the Troe version and replace
+        2. Add the following around line 80 (copy the Troe version and replace
            Troe with TsangHerron)
 ```
     makePressureDependentReactions
     (